• a1j9o94 a year ago

 This is, IMO, bad design.
 Where is the fetch defined?
 How would I find these?
 If it was an imported module I could easily find the definition to see what its doing, or subclass it to make my own, but instead its just some magic strings getting passed making it astronomically more difficult to understand what the heck is going on.

-• saqadri 15 hours ago
+• saqadri a year ago

 Ah, just saw your edited comment.
 I am open to suggestions about this.
 These names are defined in the mcp_agent.config.yaml (e.g. https://github.com/lastmile-ai/mcp-agent/blob/main/examples/...).
 The logic that manages keeping track of them is mcp_server_registry.py.